9dots/devBots/12_ultrasonic_sensor.md

   + Within the parentheses, note the port number that the sensor is plugged into.
 6. If the ultrasonic sensor sees an object less than 5 inches away, it should stop.
   + In this case, students may use a steer.stop in place of steer.rotations to have the robot fully stop.
-7. If the robot is stopped in front of a wall, what can it do next?
+7. If the robot is stopped in front of a wall, it will break out of the loop.
-  + Robot can turn right.
-8. As a group, add an else statement.
 ```js

 function turnRight (x = 50, y = 1, z = 1) {